Memories of Brian

 While his relationship with NASA became strained, Brian was not completely estranged from his astronaut brethren; he helped get Buzz Aldrin a job at SAIC and shared an office with him.
 While Brian stayed true to his convictions and refused to work on military applications at SAIC, he had extensive military contact.
 Brian once briefed Robert McNamara, Richard Perle, Paul Wolfowitz and others of their stature, and he came away disturbed; they acted like robots, and Perle acted quite arrogantly.
 Brian once informed me that if he had played ball at SAIC, he could have retired as a millionaire, but he refused to work on Reagan’s Star Wars project and was laid off in 1987, just before his retirement benefits would have vested.
 They literally gave his office to a former Air Force colonel who was showered with millions of dollars to study the American military’s options after an all-out nuclear war.

 Brian’s departure from SAIC marked the end of his scientific establishment days.
 When he left SAIC, Brian’s greatest adventures began.
 He approached the paranormal as a scientist, not a mystic.
-Brian realized that many paranormal experiences were not easily subjected to scientific experiments; each person should have their own experiences, which was the greatest evidence of all.
+Brian realized that many paranormal experiences were not easily subjected to scientific experiments; people should have their own experiences, which was the greatest evidence of all.
 But Brian also advocated scientific study of paranormal phenomena, from psychic healing to after-death experiences to crop circles to zero-point energy.
 Brian also became involved in peace efforts with the Soviet Union, including traveling to Moscow in 1988 to promote a joint American-Soviet mission to Mars.
 In 1989, Brian participated in a peace cruise down the Ukraine’s Dnieper River with the first fellow Westerners to visit the area in decades.